 You can now invest it into your preferred investment within the Roth IRA in the usual manner.

-If you have a question about the Backdoor Roth IRA and not Fidelity specifically, you should FIRST read this very in-depth Backdoor Roth IRA Tutorial before asking your question in the comments below.
-I promise you there is a 99% chance your question is answered there.
+If you have a question about the Backdoor Roth IRA (and not Fidelity specifically), you should FIRST read this very in-depth Backdoor Roth IRA Tutorial before asking your question in the comments below.
+I promise you there is a 99% chance your question has been answered there.